Essence of Bodhicitta: How Do We Understand and Practice?

 After this explanation, another student asked about compassion and how we should understand pure compassion.

 Our compassion is not pure because our compassion has an agenda.
 For example, I may feel compassion towards you but I have an agenda.
 My agenda can be anything.
 Mostly our compassion is not pure because we have an agenda.
 Our compassion carries emotions.
 For example, if we feel compassion for someone and if the person then acts badly, we tend to become angry.
 Our compassion is emotional.
 On top of that, our compassion has an agenda.
-And of course our compassion has judgement.
-So, our compassion is not the same towards everybody.
+And of course, our compassion has judgment.
+So, our compassion is not the same for everybody.

 When we add all these elements to our compassion, we cannot really call it good compassion, can we?

 When we meditate on emptiness, we have no agenda.
 At that time, we don’t have judgment and we don’t have emotion in emptiness.
 After we have finished our meditation–at the moment we arise– the first thought needs to be, “I wish all sentient beings to be free from suffering and the causes of suffering”.
 When we arise after the emptiness meditation that moment of compassion has no agenda because it is just after the emptiness meditation.
 It is pure.
 But, after five minutes– the agenda develops again.
 Then our compassion has emotion and judgment.

 So how do we practice?
 We practice by alternating the two practices.